Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: Conclusions and outlook

 \section{Conclusions and outlook}

-We discuss how local Pauli symmetries of hypergraph states can aid in analysing entanglement properties and non-locality of complete uniform hypergraph states.
+We discuss how local Pauli symmetries of hypergraph states can aid in analysing entanglement properties and nonlocality of complete uniform hypergraph states.
 By transforming the state with local square-roots of Pauli operators, we analytically calculate the geometric measure of entanglement for various class of hypergraph states.
-Additionally, we significantly simplify calculations to recover previously derived results, and extend them further to cover more cases of hypergraph states.
+Additionally, we significantly simplify calculations to recover previously derived results and extend them further to cover more cases of hypergraph states.
 Our results shed light and deeper understanding to the rich structures present in these states.
-Families of interesting hypergraph states correspond to the superposition of $GHZ$ states with overwhelming amplitude and the Dicke states with exponentially decreasing amplitudes.
-This structure explains both, the exponential violation of Mermin inequality and robustness against the particles losses.
+Families of interesting hypergraph states correspond to the superposition of GHZ states with overwhelming amplitude and the Dicke states with exponentially decreasing amplitudes.
+This structure explains both, the exponential violation of Mermin inequality and robustness against particle losses.
+In this work, we derived robustness results only for seperability inequalities, and Mermin inequalities do not seem to be well suited for detecting non-locality in 3-uniform states after particle losses.
+Inequalities which might work better for this purpose are for instance WWWZB or Hardy-type inequalities.
+These have previously been investigated in the context of particle loss in Dicke states~\cite{Barnea2015Nonlocality,Divianszky2016Bounding,Wiesniak2021Symmetrized}.
+Numerical experiments of ours with WWWZB inequalities on 3-uniform states indicate that such results can also be derived for symmetric hypergraph states, e.g. for 8-qubit 3-uniform states if two particles are lost, for suitably chosen measurement bases, WWWZB inequality detects nonlocality of the reduced state.
+More general results, however, require further investigation.

 Local symmetries are key to all the findings in this work.
 Such symmetries have been exhaustively investigated for the complete uniform hypergraph states, restricted to the Pauli stabilizers only.
 On the other hand, recently, all local, invertible (unitary and nonunitary) symmetries of arbitrary stabilizer states (graph states) have been investigated~\cite{englbrecht2020symmetries}, and connections to their entanglement structure and applications in quantum-error correction were identified.
 Motivated by this, exhaustive study of general symmetries for the states with nonlocal stabilizer could help better understand their entanglement properties.
 Besides, the identified symmetries could uncover additional transformations between hypergraph states and from hypergraph states to other multipartite pure states.
 Recall that extension of local complementation from graphs to hypergraphs was the central tool to construct a family of counterexamples to the famous LU=LC conjecture~\cite{ji2007lu,tsimakuridze2017graph}.